PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

   - Testing with mock routers to verify navigation behavior

 ## Recent Changes
+- ✅ Refactored OnboardingHeader widget:
+  - Changed from Padding to Container for better structure
+  - Added transparent color property for consistent styling
+  - Maintained the same padding and layout structure
+  - Updated corresponding unit tests to verify the new implementation
+  - Updated Widgetbook component for proper display and testing
+- ✅ Updated OnboardingHeader unit tests:
+  - Changed widget type checks from Padding to Container
+  - Added verification for transparent color property
+  - Maintained all existing style, layout and content tests
+  - Ensured 100% test coverage for updated implementation
 - ✅ Refactored lib/core directory structure:
   - Organized into clear, focused subdirectories (di, router, asset, styles, sizes, durations, themes)
   - Split DI modules for clearer separation of concerns